HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-nuget-properties.png)

-* **Generate NuGet package** - Enable this checkbox to create a NuGet package during the build.
+* **Generate NuGet package** - Enable this check box to create a NuGet package during the build.
 * **Path to NuGet.exe** TDS Classic needs to know where to find the NuGet executable.
 This can be downloaded from the [NuGet Download Page](http://nuget.codeplex.com/releases "NuGet Download Page") or you can add the "NuGet Command Line" package to a project in your solution.
 The NuGet executable will be located in the [solution dir]\packages folder.
-* **NuGet Metadata fields** - All other fields are NuGet metadata fields passed to NuGet.exe when creating the NuGet package.
-Documentation for these fields can be found in the metadata reference section of the [Nuspec Reference](https://docs.nuget.org/Create/Nuspec-Reference "Nuspec Reference") page.
+* **NuGet Metadata fields** - All other fields are NuGet meta data fields passed to NuGet.exe when creating the NuGet package.
+Documentation for these fields can be found in the meta data reference section of the [Nuspec Reference](https://docs.nuget.org/Create/Nuspec-Reference "Nuspec Reference") page.

 #### Validations